 System and Organization Controls 2 (SOC 2) is one of the key compliance requirements that technology-focused companies must meet today.
 The framework is set up to audit and evaluate policies and procedures for technology-based service organizations that store customer data and focuses on the following areas:

 - Processing integrity

-Meeting SOC 2 compliance means establishing consistent process and implementing solutions that guarantee oversight across entire organization, especially when it comes to any unauthorized access or physical security of the facilities.
+Meeting SOC 2 compliance means establishing a consistent process and implementing solutions that guarantee oversight across the entire organization, especially when it comes to any unauthorized access or physical security of the facilities.
 In addition to establishing policies and procedures tracking and audit trails should be provided with detailed, uninterrupted information around who, what, when, where and how had access to facilities and technology inside an organization.

 As part of SOC 2 compliance, organizations should also develop a proactive approach to preventing any incident that threatens the security, availability, confidentiality and privacy of customer data.
 Anyone visiting company sites can pose a potential threat, so the policies and procedures are required around the physical access to facilities.

 “The entity restricts physical access to facilities and protected information assets (for XYZ, data center facilities, backup media storage, and other sensitive locations) to authorized personnel to meet the entity’s objectives.”